 Yet with so much macro data available to us what items should the retail trader be aware of and pay attention too?

-In this guide, we will look at six crucial economic indicators and discover precisely why they are the ones to watch including:
+In this guide, we will look at six crucial economic indicators and discover precisely why they are the ones to watch when trading including:

 - Non-Farm Payrolls